 CBI Director Alok Verma

-The head of the CBI, Verma’s friction with Asthana goes way back to the Fodder scam in the 1990s.
+The head of the CBI, Alok Verma’s friction with Asthana goes way back to the Fodder scam in the 1990s.
 Asthana accused Verma of going soft on former Bihar Chief Minister Lalu Prasad Yadav during the Fodder scam investigations.
-And Verma in turn accused Asthana of interfering in his case.
+And Verma, in turn, accused Asthana of interfering in his case.

 Their professional rivalry is the reason why Verma was opposed to Asthana’s promotion since the very beginning.
 And even though both of them have had multiple instances of internal scuffs before, this is the first time that their enmity has brought the entire CBI under public scrutiny